Published On: Mar 29 2012 04:58:00 PM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 Sean May was named Most Outstanding Player of the 2005 Final Four after leading the North Carolina Tar Heels to their fourth national championship as a junior.
 May scored 26 points on 10-for-11 shooting and grabbed 10 rebounds to lead North Carolina over the University of Illinois 75-70.

 May left the Tar Heels for the NBA following his junior year, being drafted by the Charlotte Bobcats with the 13th overall pick of the 2005 NBA Draft, one of four North Carolina players drafted with lottery picks that year (along with Marvin Williams, Raymond Felton and Rashad McCants.)
 He played for Charlotte for three seasons and another year for the Sacramento Kings.
-Since 2010, he has played internationally with professional teams in Turkey, Croatia and Italy.
-He currently plays for the French professional team Paris-Levallois Basket.
+From 2010 through 2015, he has played internationally with professional teams in Turkey, Croatia and France, most recently with the French team Orléans Loiret Basket.
+In October 2015, he returned to his alma mater as North Carolina's assistant to the director of player development.

 Juan Dixon won the Most Outstanding Player award in leading Maryland to a championship over Indiana in 2002.
 He went on to play for several teams in the NBA.